TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Servmon.md

 <br />

-The exploitation is straighforward, nothing tricky to exploit here.
+The exploitation is straightforward, nothing tricky to exploit here.

-We only need to craft a `malicious` request to the website using a `path traversal` to retrieve the desired Windows file.
+We just need to craft a `malicious` request using a `path traversal` to retrieve the desired Windows file.

 Once understood, we open `Burp Suite` to craft the request: